indica-mcf/Indica/doc/original.rst

 		* PLSX: SXR-filtered radiation loss parameter (spectral lines)
 		* PRSX: SXR_filtered radiation loss parameter (recombination and bremsstrahlung)
 	* **Interpolate the data on the electron temperature profiles** that will be used for the computation
-	* **Build fractional abundance, mean-charge, charge^2** (for Zeff calculation) variables from the ionization and recombination rates assuming local-ionization-equilibrium (in new version, add possibility of using fast transport codes e.g. STRAHL to evaluate transport-dependent ionization/recombination balance)
+	* **Build fractional abundance, mean-charge, charge^2** (for Zeff calculation) variables from the ionization and recombination rates assuming local-ionization-equilibrium
 	* **Estimate uncertainty of the radiation loss parameters** by using upper and lower bounds of electron temperature data as limits.

 	*The SXR files are machine-dependent because they change for varying Be-filters.
 All other fines MUST be the same for all experiments.
 It might be worthwhile to install the ADAS files with the program in order not to rely on locally available files and to ensure the data-sets used on different machines are identical.
 User choice should still be possible if new data-sets were to become available, but information in this regard will anyway be stored in the provenance.*

+	*In the new version of the code, there should be the option of evaluating the fractional abundance accounting for transport, by coupling with fast impurity transport codes* (e.g. SANCO, `STRAHL  <https://pure.mpg.de/rest/items/item_2143869/component/file_2143868/content>`_, etc.). *A theory driven estimation of the impurity transport coefficients could also be estimated using neoclassical and turbulence codes (NEO?
+GKW?) which would also improve the calculation of the peaking factors of the secondary mid-/high-Z impurity Z3 with respect to the main element Z0.*